DivingSnorkelingWildlifeMarine Sanctuary

 Apo Island

-World-renowned marine sanctuary famous for sea turtle encounters, pristine coral walls, and exceptional snorkeling and diving in protected waters.
+World-renowned marine sanctuary off Negros Oriental, famous for sea turtle encounters, pristine coral reefs, and some of the best diving in the Philippines.

-Sea turtle swimming over vibrant coral reef at Apo Island Marine Sanctuary
+Sea turtle swimming over coral reef at Apo Island Marine Sanctuary

 Highlights